Bee Nest Removal Cost

 Some beekeepers may want to pay you an extra visit to ensure the bee removal has been successful and the hive has not returned to its original location.
 This service is often offered free of charge, but it’s best to double-check this with your contractor.

-Labour Costs and Timescales for Bee Nest Removal
+Labour Cost of Bee Nest Removal & Timescales

 The general timeline for removing bee nests is typically between 1 and 3 hours.
 For more complex settings, such as those where hives are in chimneys or deep in-wall nests, the time can extend to 4 to 6 hours.